It’s time to abolish the Met Police

-OPINION: You can’t reform a system that’s doing exactly what it’s intended to do: protecting the elite’s capital
+OPINION: You can’t reform a system that’s doing exactly what it’s intended to do

-Carrick’s violence is not a one-off.
-Met Police bosses are currently reviewing more than 1,600 cases of alleged sexual and domestic abuse involving its staff, and yesterday openDemocracy revealed the force’s refusal to say how many officers in its Sexual Offences Unit have been accused of sex offences.
+Carrick’s violence was clearly not a one-off.
+Met Police bosses are currently reviewing more than 1,600 cases of alleged sexual and domestic abuse involving its staff, and openDemocracy has revealed the force’s refusal to say how many officers in its Sexual Offences Unit have been accused of sex offences.
 This is not limited to the Met: 80% of UK officers who have been accused of domestic abuse have been allowed to keep their jobs.

 It’s unsurprising then, that a growing number of people – myself included – are demanding the abolition of the police in the UK, and internationally.
 But to understand why, and what it might mean to live without officers, we must understand the true purpose of the police.